 Web Site Building Software

-The next thing you will need is some kind of web site building software.
-Many small businesses run their web site off a platform like WordPress.
-Although most people think of WordPress as being aimed at bloggers, the platform has a lot of functionality for building web sites up to and including e-commerce web sites.
-I run all my web sites on WordPress, and my web site Gary Davis Photography has e-commerce capability.
-You can go there and have a look around if you want to see some of the things it’s possible to do with WordPress.
+The next thing you will need is some kind of website building software.
+Many small businesses run their website off a platform like WordPress.
+Although most people think of WordPress as being aimed at bloggers, the platform has a lot of functionality for building websites up to and including e-commerce websites.
+I run all my websites on WordPress, and my sites all have e-commerce capability.
+Just browse this site if you want to see some of the things it’s possible to do with WordPress.
 Most web hosting companies have WordPress as an option to install in your hosting plan.

 WordPress comes with some free templates installed as options.
 However, you probably want your site to look unique and reflect your business sector.
 This is where a premium template can pay off.
 Premium templates typically have a small cost associated with them.
 But in my opinion they are a better option than trying to use the free templates and make them fit your needs.
 There are premium templates for most business sectors.
 They are pretty easy to customize to fit your other business advertising such as color scheme, adding logos, etc. Be sure to take your time and choose your theme with some thought, as well as input from your web designer.

 Now that we have everything in place, it’s time to start building your site.
 As they say, on the internet, content is king.
-As a designer, I often have a list of questions I need answered before I can begin building a web site.
-Some of the questions you’ll need to provide answers to include a list of products or services you offer, short bios of key people or owners of the business, key goals of your site, high quality photos of products or personnel, etc. Remember, your designer is not the expert on your business.
+As a designer, I often have a list of questions I need answered before I can begin building a website.
+Some questions you’ll need to provide answers to include a list of products or services you offer, short bios of key people or owners of the business, key goals of your site, high quality photos of products or personnel, etc. Remember, your designer is not the expert on your business.
 That would be you.
-So it’s important you make time to get all this information together so your site can be as accurate a reflection of your company as possible.
-After all, your web site represents your company 24/7 on the web.
+So it’s important you make time to get all this information together, so your site can be as accurate a reflection of your company as possible.
+After all, your website represents your company 24/7 on the web.
 You want to give your potential customers a reason to want to do business with you, and not the other guys showing up in the search engine results.

 You want to choose a web designer who can optimize your sites for the search engines by writing your site with SEO (Search Engine Optimization) in mind.
 However, beware of anyone telling you they can get your site on the first page of the rankings right away.
 No one can promise you they can get your site listed at the top of the search engines.
 Although there are ways to increase your chances, the search engines change their ranking algorithms all the time to try and return the most relevant search results.
 With proper SEO, over time your site should come up in local searches very high, as it seems now that some search engines are using geolocation to make local search more reliable and relevant.